-The facility is accessible for wheelchairs or other mobility needs.
+The facility is accessible for wheelchairs and other mobility aids.

 How do I get around?

-Ride to certain appointments will be provided by staff, depending on availability.
-Public transit is also located in front of the building.
+Rides to certain appointments may be provided by staff, depending on availability.
+Public transit is also conveniently located in front of the building.

 What if I decide that it is not for me?

-Residents can leave whenever they like.
+Residents may leave whenever they like.
 There is no minimum residency requirement.